Building a House

 A single, ground level house would be quieter than any other layout because it's surrounded by most obstacles (like other houses and vegetation).
 Also, it's easiest to (later) build walls around the yard, walls that capture most of the noise.

-If possible, place bedrooms away from known noise sources, like roads, on the side of the house which is opposite to the noise source.
-This is a particular concern when there are windows on the side of the road, through which noise can enter easily.
+Place bedrooms away from known noise sources, like streets, on the side of the house which is opposite to the noise source.
+This is a particular concern when there are windows on the side of the street, because noise can enter the house easily.

 A bedroom should have a single wall common with the outside, the one with windows, its other walls should be inside the house, common with other rooms or hallways.
 Take into consideration if you can have a bedroom without windows, in particular surrounded by other rooms; this bedroom needs to have very good lighting (in terms of design, not intensity).

 Obstacles of great mass are the best way to dramatically reduce environmental noise.
 Obviously, you can change the volume of any material to have a greater mass, but the usable mass depends on its affordability.
 Earth and concrete are good airborne noise (like speech) insulators.
-Rigid materials, like concrete and wood (think musical instruments), propagate impact noise (like footsteps or a hammer) with ease, so which material to use depends on the characteristics of the noise your house is subjected to.
+Rigid materials, like concrete and wood (think musical instruments), propagate impact noise (like music beats, hammers, drills, footsteps) with ease, so which material to use depends on the characteristics of the noise your house is subjected to.
 To make things even more complicated, there are impact noises that come from far away that behave like a mix of airborne and impact noises, like car traffic, music beats from a subwoofer, construction work that involves hitting or drilling the ground.

 The density of the walls should be as high as possible.
 If the external walls are made of concrete, they should be at least 15 cm (6 in) thick; more than this is a waste of money.